There is a popular saying among those that love the ocean.

 “The ocean is calling and I must go”

-If you feel this way, then a marine transportation career is definitely a career path you should consider.
-Marine jobs are not always the easiest, but they can offer so much opportunity, and excitement, and fill that salty passion for those that love the wide-open seas.
+If you can relate, then a marine transportation career might just be a perfect fit.
+Work in maritime transportation is not always the easiest, but they can offer so much opportunity, and excitement, and fill that salty passion for those that love the wide-open seas.

 Every day you buy goods, many of which are made in other countries.
 You may not really give too much thought to how those products get here, but it is the marine transportation industry that makes it happen.

 Or, you might take a ferry to work or enjoy a fishing boat for an afternoon.
 These are also part of a marine transportation career.

 Marine transportation workers also called water transportation workers – or merchant marines, have the responsibility of operating and maintaining the vessels that move cargo or people across our waterways.
 Water workers operate vessels that are used for business purposes, whether transporting people or products.

 Whether traveling in the oceans or narrow waterways, it is up to the team of marine specialists to work together to make sure their ships get to their final destination safely.

 This means there are several different jobs available on every ship, giving you more opportunities to get a great job.
 From entry-level jobs to those with experience and education, there are many opportunities to work out on the wide-open seas.